-Saved from Callback Hell — SitePoint
+Saved from Callback Hell - SitePoint

 }

-You will not find this snippet on the repo, but the incremental improvement is on this commit.
+You won’t find this snippet in the repo, but the incremental improvement can be found on this commit.

 Each function gets its own declaration.
-One upside is we no longer get the gruesome pyramid.
+One upside is that we no longer get the gruesome pyramid.
 Each function gets isolated and laser focused on its own specific task.
-Each function now has one reason to change, so it is a step in the right direction.
+Each function now has one reason to change, so it’s a step in the right direction.
 Note that

 getPanther(), for example, gets assigned to the parameter.
-JavaScript doesn’t care how you create callbacks.
-But, what are the downsides?
+JavaScript doesn’t care how we create callbacks.
+But what are the downsides?

 For a full breakdown of the differences, see this SitePoint article on Function Expressions vs Function Declarations.